 };

-The implementation of custom native elements involves several steps, including: declaring and registering the element, creating native views, handling styles and properties, event binding, etc. Let's take a simple custom input element <input> as an example to briefly introduce the implementation process of a custom element.
-The complete code can be viewed in LynxExplorer.
+The implementation of custom native elements involves several steps, including: declaring and registering the element, creating native views, handling styles and properties, event binding, etc. Let's take a simple custom input element <explorer-input>

 The complete implementation can be found in the LynxExplorer/input module.
 You can compile and run the LynxExplorer sample project to preview element behavior in real-time.

-The declared custom element needs to inherit from LynxUI.
+The declared custom element needs to inherit from LynxUI

 import com.lynx.tasm.behavior.LynxContext;